-P&C Health Life Covariance Relating solely to Insurance Risks Two separate covariance items, R4 and R5.
+P&C Health Life 3 Covariance а Two separate covariance items, R4 and R5.
 Related credit risk is split 50/50 between R3 and R4 (except for shell or "fronting" company).
 One covariance item, H2, with related credit risk in H3.
-One covariance item, C2, with related credit risk in C1 (reinsurance) and C3b (capitation) dominate, making other risk components In general, the H2 factor dominates the calculation, making other items in the covariance formula relatively immaterial.
+One covariance item, C2, with related credit risk in C1 (reinsurance) and C3b (capitation). b For vast majority of companies, R4 and/or R5 dominate, making other risk components relatively immaterial for RBC.
+In general, the H2 factor dominates the calculation, making other items in the covariance formula relatively immaterial.
 For life insurers, the C1 factor dominates the calculation, making other items in the covariance formula relatively immaterial.
-Fo Life companies with A&H lines, the C2 factor can dominate the covariance calculation. interest rate risk Not reflected - not considered to be significant Not reflected - not considered to be significant For Annuities and Single Premium Life Insurance products: factors are developed using asset/liability cash flow models under scenerios designed to test interest rate tail risk.
+For Life companies with A&H lines, the C2 factor can dominate the covariance calculation.
+C Not reflected - not considered to be significant Not reflected - not considered to be significant For Annuities and Single Premium Life Insurance products: factors are developed using asset/liability cash flow models under scenerios designed to test interest rate tail risk.
 Companies are required to perform this scenerio testing approach only if either a predefined significance test or a stress test indicates they must.
 Otherwise, they follow the "factor x liability"approach.
 Factor x Liability approach: an interest rate risk factor is applied to the reserve or liability for product lines sensitive to this risk.
 Some products not subject to the cashflow testing approach have factors as well.
-Affected products lines are separated into low, mediuu and high risk categories, with separate factor for each category.
-1/3 credit for companies with unqualified "Section 8" actuarial opinion (Charge is based on an assumed duration mismatch and interest rate shock.
+Affected products lines are separated into low, medium and high risk categories, with separate factors for each category.
+1/3 credit for companies with unqualified "Section 8" actuarial opinion.
+(Charge is based on an assumed duration mismatch and interest rate shock.
 Comany situation reflected only via "Section 8" opinion.)
 The separate covariance component (C3), is combined with asset risk (c10) in the covariance formula.
-Interest rate riskcallable assets Not reflected Not reflected For callable assets (including IOS and simila investments) supporting untested products and surplus, the C-3 factor is 50% of the excess, if any, of statement value above current call price (calculated on asset by asset basis).
+Interest rate riskcallable assets Not reflected Not reflected For callable assets (including IOS and similar investments) supporting untested products and surplus, the C-3 factor is 50% of the excess, if any, of statement value above current call price (calculated on asset by asset basis).